mpette200/mp-anagrams/README.md

+# Anagram Generator
+Demo project using Rust and WebAssembly (WASM) to show potential performance gains due to WASM.

+ - TODO: Setup React frontend UI
+ - TODO: Setup Rust project for WASM
+ - TODO: Integrate WASM into frontend
+ - TODO: Algorithm for searching for anagrams

+# Notes From Create React App

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).